We are Social:

 Immediate dental implants may cost more than a standard dental implant as it involves a slightly more complex procedure involving an extraction of your existing tooth.
 It may also be necessary to place a bone graft into the empty tooth socket surrounding the implant if there isn’t enough jaw bone to support it.
 However, the advantages are that the procedure is carried out in just one visit that aids faster healing time with minimal bone loss.

-Our dentists in Kelmscott or East Victoria Park will make sure you understand the costs involved before you commit to immediate dental implants.
+Our dentists in Applecross will make sure you understand the costs involved before you commit to immediate dental implants.

 You may be a candidate for immediate dental implants if your jaw is large and strong enough to support an implant and you don't have an oral health problem such as gum disease.
 An immediate implant can replace a tooth that's been extracted due to damage, decay or for other reasons.